 *In Q2 we determined that there is a 99.8% chance that the mean of a sample of N=100 will be within 30 points of the population mean.
 Thus, the probability that a mean for a sample with N=100 will differ from the population mean by more than 30 points is 100% – 99.8%, or 0.2%.
 You can use your findings in Q3 and Q4 to calculate the values for samples of N=25 and N=5.

 Your researcher friend says “we know that for any population, the best estimate of the mean is the sample mean — therefore, it shouldn’t matter what size sample I use, right?
-Since that is the case, I’ll use a sample of N=5 as this will save a good deal of time and money.”
+Since that is the case, I’ll use a sample of N=5 as this will save a good deal of time and money like the one that can be earned on w88 viet nam.”
 What do you tell your friend?
 In your answer in the box below, include information from the questions you have just completed.

 Prepare a draft response to your friend before viewing a possible response in the answer section.